ssh-mitm/ssh-mitm/doc/user_guide/sshagent.rst

 SSH-MITM can try to break in to the client and force agent forwarding.
 Most clients should ignore this breakin attempt or close the session.

-This feature allowes an auditor the check if the client is resistant against agent breaking attempts.
+This feature allows an auditor to check if the client is resistant against agent breaking attempts.

 .. code-block:: bash